letsplaywithstrings/lyrcisScraper/README.md

 -------------------------------------------------------------------------

-If you want get song lyrics of spesific artist, use the following funciton below.You must define song capacity.
+If you want to get song lyrics of a spesific artist, use the following function below.You must define the song capacity.
 ```phyton
 scrape_artists_songs(artistname,songcapacity)
 ```